Achill Island: Railway

 In 1894, the Westport – Newport railway line was extended to Achill Sound.
 The railway station is now a hostel.
 The train provided a great service to Achill, but it also is said to have fulfilled an ancient prophecy.
 Brian Rua O' Cearbhain had prophesied that 'carts on iron wheels' would carry bodies into Achill on their first and last journey.
 In 1894, the first train on the Achill railway carried the bodies of victims of the Clew Bay Drowning.
 This tragedy occurred when a boat overturned in Clew Bay, drowning thirty-two young people.
-They had been going to meet the steamer which would take them to Scotland for potato picking.
+They had been going to meet the steamer SS Elm which would take them to Britain for potato picking.

 The Kirkintilloch Fire in 1937 almost fulfilled the second part of the prophecy when the bodies of ten victims were carried by rail to Achill.
 While it was not literally the last train, the railway closed just two weeks later.
 These people had died in a fire in a bothy in Kirkintilloch.
 This term referred to the temporary accommodation provided for those who went to Scotland to pick potatoes, a migratory pattern that had been established in the early nineteenth century.